-· Investment property, stock and investment valuation
+Investment property, stock and investment valuation

-The investment property is stated at fair value, as accounted for by the directors.
+The investment property is stated at fair value, per valuation reports provided by Knight Frank LLP, a certified valuer.
 The valuation is on the basis of Market Value ("MV"), which is defined in the RICS Valuation Standards.
 The investment property is revalued at each year end at MV by the directors or surveyor with the surplus being taken to the statement of comprehensive income.
 Management also use valuations of investments and stock to calculate any impairment or provisioning required.